PatrickR1993/youtube-ci-converter/CONTRIBUTING.md

-# Contributing to YouTube Japanese Audio Translator
+# Contributing to YouTube CI Converter

 Thank you for your interest in contributing!
 This project helps users download YouTube videos and translate Japanese audio content with bilingual output.